priyankabb153/Slide_Action_View/README.md

                 testImplementation 'junit:junit:4.13'
 	}
 ```
-2. For using instalike in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
+2. For using slideactionview in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
 ```groovy
 	dependencies {
 		implementation fileTree(dir: 'libs', include: ['*.har'])